JesseCoretta/go-dirsyn/README.md

 Package dirsyn implements low-level directory syntax parsing and assertion matching rule components.

-This package was mainly developed for the XDAPL Project, but may be freely used by anyone needing value abstract syntax checking or matching rule capabilities related to directory technologies.
+This package was mainly developed for the XDAPL Project.

 ## Status